Per Se– The mecca of fine dining in the U.S.

 Little Owl– trendy, small fresh Italian food.

 Stanton Social- I used to love this small plates menu.
 The last couple of times it might have fallen off a bit.
 Used to be the best comfort food around! (mini grilled cheese, sliders, meatballs).
-Or they the same owners’ uber hip Beauty & Essex.
+Or they the same owners’ hip Beauty & Essex.

 STK– Still one of my bi-coastal favorites.
 Go for the scene, the drinks, lobster mac n cheese, creamed corn & desserts.